Frequently Asked Questions

 Are there prerequisite courses?

 Yes.
-Applicants must successfully complete each of the following prerequisite subject areas:
+Applicants must successfully complete university-level coursework in each of the following prerequisite subject areas by April 30 of the year of entry:

 Successful completion of prerequisite courses requires a pass or credit designation.